hmcts/finrem-ccd-e2e-tests/README.md

-# Financial Remedy CCD End2End Journey Tests
+# Financial Remedy CCD End2End Journey Tests --Archived
+Not in use as we integrated the tests in CCD definition project itself.

 ## Purpose